Standard Number: IT.1.1.3S

 to create, store, send, or receive University Data.

-- De minimis use of personally owned devices is permitted to access University Data and/or conduct University business provided the device meets the security requirements identified within Section 3 of this Standard and the device is made available for inspection by the University to ensure appropriate security controls are in place.
+- De minimis use of personally owned devices is permitted to access University Data and/or conduct University business provided the device meets the security requirements identified within Section 3 of this Standard.

 - Software licensed to the University must never be downloaded to a personally owned device unless specifically permitted by the license (e.g., Microsoft Office).